JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ![](http://35percent.org/img/177-184GrangeRoad.png)

 The [planning committee report](http://moderngov.southwark.gov.uk/documents/s21421/Item%201%20report.pdf) (11/AP/1390) for this development approved 38 new homes, of which 9 were supposed to be social rented units.
-The GLA data shows that these have been delivered by Leicester Housing Association as affordable rents of up to 52% market rent.
+The GLA data shows that these have been delivered by Leicester Housing Association as affordable rent of up to 52% market rent.

 ## 34-42 Grange Road, Bermondsey (Bellway Homes)

 ![](http://35percent.org/img/twistgrangeroad.png)

-Southwark's [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!zsXhZcwMT4Yjxyeq6tsl1w%3d%3d!%7d%7d%7d) (11/AP/3251) approved 41 new homes of which 8 should have been social rented, but the GLA dataset shows that these have been delivered by Leicester Housing Association at affordable rents of up to 52% market rent.
+Southwark's [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!zsXhZcwMT4Yjxyeq6tsl1w%3d%3d!%7d%7d%7d) (11/AP/3251) approved 41 new homes of which 8 should have been social rented, but the GLA dataset shows that these have been delivered by Leicester Housing Association at affordable rent of up to 52% market rent.

-## Royal Road, Kennington SE17 3DA
+## Royal Road, Kennington SE17 3DA (Affinity Sutton)

 ![](http://35percent.org/img/royalroad.jpg)

 This development was built on the site of a former old people's home.
 The site was designated as one of the [replacement housing sites](http://embed.verite.co/timeline/?source=0Aprl6XcACewydEhRaWFOLVBfUjBSVW1HUGVZNEhGeFE&font=Bevan-PotanoSans&maptype=toner&lang=en&hash_bookmark=true&start_zoom_adjust=2&height=650#15) for decanted Heygate tenants and sold by the Council, at cost, to Affinity Sutton housing association.
 Notwithstanding this, the new development wasn't completed until 5 years after the Heygate was demolished and the government's [CORE lettings database](https://core.communities.gov.uk) is showing only 45 units let at social rents at this site, while 76 is the number required by the [planning consent](http://planbuild.southwark.gov.uk/documents/?casereference=09/AP/2388&system=DC) and corresponding [section 106 agreement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!wBvbff3I8Ky7wx6%2fnWIW7Q%3d%3d!%7d%7d%7d).

-## 430 Old Kent Road SE1 5AG - (Family Mosaic development)
+## 430 Old Kent Road SE1 5AG - (Family Mosaic)

 ![](http://35percent.org/img/430okr.png)

 This is one of the [Neo-Bankside](http://35percent.org/neo-bankside) off-site affordable housing sites, which according to Southwark's [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!siQ3eaBQc4N16%2bb1RFDnxQ%3d%3d!%7d%7d%7d) (11/AP/0138) approved 22 social rented units, but the GLA dataset shows that these have been delivered at affordable rents of up to 49% market rent.

-## Silwood estate regeneration Site 4B
+## Silwood estate regeneration Site 4B (Notting Hill HT)

 ![](http://35percent.org/img/silwoodstreet.png)